 Check out rental listings on popular sites to see what’s for rent in your neighborhood and comparable areas nearby.
-Look for homes with similar features, size and number of bedrooms and bathrooms to get an idea of what’s available to your potential or current tenants.
-Which listings rent quickly and which ones remain available for a long time offer clues as to how well the competition is priced.
+Look for homes with similar features, size, and some bedrooms and bathrooms to get an idea of what’s available to your potential or current tenants.
+Which listings rent quickly and which ones remain available for long time offer clues as to how well the competition is priced.

 Keep in mind that the district’s rent control laws limit how much and how often many D.C. owners may raise the rent.
 Units built after 1975 and those owned by landlords with four or fewer properties are generally exempt from rent control.

 If your unit is rent-controlled, you may only raise the rent once a year by a maximum amount set by the city each year.
 This year, the maximum increase is 3.4 percent or 1.4 percent for elderly or disabled tenants.
 When a unit is vacant, landlords may increase the rent by 10 percent or raise the rent to the market rate, capped at a 30 percent increase.

 The district must approve other increases, including those based on improvements made to the unit.
 The Department of Housing and Community Development website offers more details on rent control.

 If you decide a rent increase makes sense, give your tenants plenty of notice – at least as much as required by your lease and the law.
 D.C. and Arlington require a 30 days written notice.